-View the Sandgate District Neighbourhood Plan study area as a larger map.
+View the Sandgate District Neighbourhood Plan area as a larger map.

 Neighbourhood plan process

-Community responses on the draft strategy, together with technical reports, will inform the development of a statutory neighbourhood plan.
-This will include details of all proposed changes such as changes to zones, overlays or planned infrastructure, and accompanying technical maps.
-The draft will be reviewed by the Queensland Government before further community consultation.
+Community responses on the draft strategy, together with technical reports, have informed the development of a statutory neighbourhood plan.
+The draft Neighbourhood Plan includes details of all proposed changes such as changes to zones, overlays or planned infrastructure, and accompanying technical maps.
+The draft Neighbourhood Plan needs to be reviewed by the Queensland Government before further community consultation can take place.

 Background research and strategy development.

-CPT nominations opened 7 March and closed 5 April 2019.
+Community Planning Team nominations closed on 5 April 2019.

 Adoption and gazettal of the neighbourhood plan, which will then form part of City Plan.